mayank1ahuja/Cardora/reports/model_artifacts.md

 - **Engineered metrics:**
   - Utilization Ratio = `bill_amt1 / limit_bal`
   - Average Bill & Total Payment (6m)
-  - Bill Trend Slope — linear regression on bill amounts
+  - Bill Trend Slope: linear regression on bill amounts
   - Composite Risk Score — normalized aggregate of utilization and trend signals

 Together, these features capture both *who* the customer is and *how* their behavior evolves.